Healthy Homes Assessment Porirua

 What We Do

-As building inspectors, we handle all aspects involved in specialist house Inspections.
-We are here to ensure that you make the best decision when buying your next home.
+As building inspectors, we deal with all the issues associated with expert house examinations.
+We’re here to ensure you make the right choice when it comes to buying your next home.

-We are serious about your investment, and undertake detailed examinations to ensure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own house.
+We value your money We will conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprises meaning you can relax and focus on the fun parts of purchasing or owning your own home.

-We offer a wide range of solutions to make sure that you are completely aware of the state of any property that you might be thinking of buying or selling and also other services.
+We offer a wide range of solutions to make sure you are completely informed about the condition of any property that you might be looking to purchase or sell and also other services.

-With our systemised approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into your report, you can actually see any issues that could be found.
-Thanks to our comprehensive report, it is not surprising that we have so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your property inspection and the latest software technology with digital photos embedded into the report, you can actually see any issues that could be discovered.
+With our comprehensive reporting it’s easy to understand why we have so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports